-2.3.1 Currently, it is proposed to construct seventy social housing units including roads, car parking, open spaces, footpaths, and connection to site services and all associated works and assets.
+2.2.1 The specification of the development is detailed in the design team drawings.
+The Ballymakenny West site is located in a Self-Sustaining Growth Centre as defined in the Louth County Development Plan 2021-2027.
+Currently, it is proposed to construct ninety-seven social housing units including car parking, open spaces, footpaths, and connection to site services and all associated works and assets.
 Included as part of this development shall be SuDS infrastructure.